Braces vs. Clear Aligners

 With clear aligners, the name distinguishes one of the most appealing things about the device: they’re clear.
 You can wear your aligner for the recommended 18-22 hours a day and not a single person will notice.

 Besides their subtlety of them, aligners don’t incur a lot of physical discomforts, either.
 The dull ache that comes with the repositioning of teeth is only natural - this comes with braces, as well.
 But there are no extraneous attachments that poke or prod at the interior of your mouth.
+However, even for those needing a mouth expander tool, aligners remain a more discreet choice.

 With both, consider not only the physical discomfort but also the anxiety you or your child may feel when wearing something that naturally draws attention, like braces.